TZstatsADS/ADS_Teaching/README.md

 + [Project 2](Projects_startercodes/Project2_OpenData/doc/project2_desc.md) starts
   + Check Piazza for your project team and GitHub join link.
   + After you join project 2, you can **clone** your team's GitHub repo to your local computer.
+  + You can find in the *starter codes*
+    + the project description,
-  + You can find an example toy shiny app and a short tutorial in the starter codes.
+    + an example toy shiny app
+    + a short tutorial to get you started.
 + [Introduction to shiny app](https://cdn.rawgit.com/TZstatsADS/ADS_Teaching/2551e1df/Projects_startercodes/Project2_OpenData/doc/Tutorial2.html)

 ### Project cycle 2: shiny app development ([starter codes](link))